Stage 2 – 3 | Concept & Developed Design

 Planning Application

 The planning process is extremely complex and therefore no one can guarantee planning permission be granted.
-However, through careful, considered design, a detailed understanding of local planning laws and legislation, developing good design and working in collaboration with planning officers we will prepare a planning application which provides the greatest chance of success.
+However, through careful, considered design, a detailed understanding of local planning laws, legislation, developing good design and working in collaboration with planning officers we will prepare a planning application which provides the greatest chance of success.

 There are various options with respect of obtaining planning permission, these can be viewed below.
 It is important to note that not all home alterations require planning consent, We can advise you if your project requires planning consent and what type of application would be most suitable for your project.